Engee documentation

 scalar | vector | matrix

 n-th input signal for operations.
-The number of input signals corresponds to the number of signs in the List of signs parameter.
+The number of input signals corresponds to the number of characters in the parameters List of Signs.
 The block applies operations to the input data in the specified order.

 All non-scalar input data must have the same dimensions.
 Scalar input data is expanded to have the same dimensions as other input data.